 - the pages of our website that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

-In our website there are fields where you are asked to submit the following identification data through data entry fields:
+Subscribers: in our website there are fields where you are asked to submit the following identification data through data entry fields:

 - Full name

 - Title/function (professional/functional)

 What is the purpose of collecting your personal data

 The personal information we collect from you is used in order to enhance user experience and protect you through your navigation in the website.